CLI Reference¶

 ANTHROPIC_API_KEY | Anthropic REST API key (for iModel; claude alias uses claude login instead) | lionagi/config.py |

-GOOGLE_API_KEY | Gemini key | lionagi/config.py |
+GEMINI_API_KEY | Gemini API key (gemini provider, not gemini-code CLI auth) | lionagi/config.py |

 GROQ_API_KEY | Groq key | lionagi/config.py |